OpenLAIR/ClawChain/README.md

 ### Remote Linux host

-If you run Linux setup from SSH, `run_clawchain_ui.sh` automatically switches to a remote-friendly bind and prints the remote browser URL.
+If setup is launched from an SSH session, `run_clawchain_ui.sh` automatically switches to a remote-friendly bind and prints the correct browser URL.

-## First Claude Workflow To Validate
+## First Monitored Workflow

+### Codex or Claude Code

-1. Start a fresh Claude Code session.
+1. Start a fresh agent session.
 2. Open the ClawChain UI.
 3. Click `Join Monitor`.
-4. Continue in the ClawChain-managed terminal, not the original native terminal.
+4. Continue only in the ClawChain-managed terminal.
 5. Perform a delete-style destructive action.
 6. Confirm the operation appears in history.
 7. Run `Restore`.
 8. Export the proof log.
 9. Confirm the exported proof shows EVM fields when local chain bootstrap is enabled.

-For a successful anchored proof, you should typically see:
+For a successfully anchored proof, you should typically see:

 - `anchor_backend: "evm:31337"`
 - `anchor_mode: "evm-anchored"`